Now Accepting Applications for the Denver Metro Area

 The Village: Helping you identify everything from service providers and educational supports to date-night babysitters and special-needs friendly employers to build your army of resources.

 Evoke Behavioral Health is licensed by the State of Colorado as a Day Treatment Center.
 This means that we can formally provide your child's educational services in-center, adjacent to their center-based ABA services.
+Day Treatment enrollment requires that your child's IEP team has determined that a Separate School placement will best fit their needs.

 We utilize a variety of data-based curricula to create an educational plan that is tailored to fit your child's needs.
 The academic areas we prioritize include (but are not limited to) functional communication, group participation skills, independent work, math, reading, technology, and problem-solving.